 Verse 2 & 3.
 Also with Jesus were certain women, who frequently attended His ministry and ministered to Him of their substance.
-Now this is meant to imply that some of these women had some financial means with which they decided to support Jesus' ministry.
-There are some select individuals that the Bible does name, who were zealously affected to the doctrine of Christ and thought themselves bound in justice to encourage it, having themselves found benefit, and in charity, hoping that many others might find benefit by it too!
+Now this means that some of these women had some financial means with which they decided to support Jesus' ministry.
+There are some select individuals that the Bible does name, who with zeal followed the doctrines of Christ and thought themselves bound justly to encourage it, having themselves benefited from Jesus' power.
+They hoped that by showing their love for others and supporting Jesus' ministry that many others might find benefit by it too!

-The history of these women is they had been Christ's patients, and were the monuments of His power and mercy.
+These women had been healed by Christ and were the monuments of His power and mercy.
 Some were healed by Him of evil spirits and infirmities.
 Some of them had been troubled in mind, of having a melancholy disposition; others of them were afflicted in the body, and He had been to them a powerful healer.